Real Air Invest LLC

 Commercial Multi-Engine

-Enhance your flying skills with our specialized rating program, which emphasizes a understanding of aircraft systems elevates your aanship to new heights This rating opens doors to various operations, including banner towing, agricultural tasks, and aerial photography, although it does not qualify you for positions, which require ATP rating.
+Enhance your flying skills with our specialized rating program, which emphasizes an understanding of aircraft systems.
+This rating opens doors to various operations, including banner towing, agricultural tasks, and aerial photography, although it does not qualify you for positions that require an ATP rating.
 Our training combines a robust school curriculum with hands-on experience in our Piper Apache Twin.
-Pricing is based on Part 61 training, starting with a total of 230 flight hours to meet the FAA's requirement of 250 hours.
+Pricing is based on Part 61 training, starting with a total of 230 flight hours to meet the FAA's 250-hour requirement.

 Multi-Engine Initial Commercial Training